mike-odom/com.unity.addressables/readme.md

 This variant forked from the original Addressables-project adds support for building your assets across several catalogs in one go and provides several other benefits, e.g. reduced build times and build size, as well as keeping the buildcache intact.

-This package currently tracks version `1.21.9` of the vanilla Addressables packages.
+This package currently tracks version `1.21.12` of the vanilla Addressables packages.
 Checkout a `multi-catalog` tag if you require a specific version.

 **Note**: this repository does not track every available version of the _vanilla_ Addressables package.
 It's only kept up-to-date sporadically.

+**Upgrade note:** when upgrading from Addressables version `1.21.2` to `1.21.9` or later, please read the upgrade notes for [migration help](#from-1212-to-1219-and-later) with breaking changes.

 For additional features found in this fork of Addressables, check the [Additional features](#additional-features) section.